rishwanthvallala/qr-games/README.md

 This project is a showcase of extreme optimization, containing two key things:

 1. **A fully playable "Lights Out" game** written in HTML, CSS, and JavaScript, painstakingly minified to fit within the tight constraints of a QR code.
 2. **A set of simple Python scripts** that let you package that game, or any other small web project, into a single, scannable QR code that runs offline.

 The goal is to create a true "scan-and-play" experience without needing a web server or internet connection.

 ## How It Works: From Code to a Playable QR Code

 The magic of this project is turning a standard HTML file into a picture.
-Here’s the journey from start to finish in plain English.
+Here's the journey from start to finish in plain English.

 **Step 1: Start with a Web Page**
-We begin with a normal HTML file (`ind.html` in our example) that contains all the code for the game—HTML for structure, CSS for style, and JavaScript for logic.
+We begin with a normal HTML file (`ind.html` in our example) that contains all the code for the game: HTML for structure, CSS for style, and JavaScript for logic.

 **Step 2: Minify the Code**
 To have any chance of fitting our game into a QR code, we must make it as small as possible.
 This involves removing all comments, extra spaces, and shortening variable names.
 This process, called "minification," gives us our final, tiny `game.html` file.